 - 30 days in jail (or 60 days of home confinement) to 6 months in jail; and

 - 1-year additional license revocation by the Nevada Department of Motor Vehicles

 The judge may not grant probation.
 But jail can be served intermittently if:

-If the defendant’s license had a driver license suspension or cancellation for an indefinite period, a first-time violation carries an additional 6-month license revocation.
+Also note that a first-time offense of driving with a license that has been suspended or cancelled for an indefinite period carries an additional 6-month license revocation.
 A subsequent violation carries an additional 1-year period of ineligibility to get a license.

 Common defenses to driving on a suspended license are:

 - There was never a suspension or revocation,

 - The defendant had no notice, and/or

 Most of these cases resolve through negotiating with the prosecutor.
 Otherwise, defendants may request a bench trial in pursuit of a full acquittal of criminal charges.

 2.1.
 There was never a suspension or revocation